gabrielasf/_funshare/README.md

 # funshare®
-funshare® is an app to virtually connect boardgame lovers and allow them to meet and play in the real world!
+funshare® is an app to virtually connect board game lovers and allow them to meet and play in the real world!

 ## Getting started